 Violation of Google policies may result in account suspension, poor ads performance and unhappy shoppers.
 It is very important you closely follow and comply with all the requirements to ensure best ad performance.

-1. No Google categories are matched or wrong category names.
+- No Google categories are matched or wrong category names.
 Google requires merchants to categorize products according to Google product categories.
 Site owners cannot use their own categorization instead.
-You should do category mapping in the Category settings tab of the add-on before generating your feed.
+You should do category mapping in the Category settings tab of the a before generating your feed.

 2. No unique identifiers provided (GTIN and/or MPN attributes are missing).